bmilash/application-notes/pgap/README.md

 run out of a file in your .singularity/cache.
 I'm not certain how to prevent that time-consuming step.

-Some of my test jobs in shared nodes failed with errors from taskset, and I suspect this is because the job did not have access to all the CPUs.
-I've never seen this happen in a job on non-shared partitions, so I suggest you not use shared partitions.
+Some of my test jobs on shared nodes failed with errors from taskset, and I suspect this is because the job did not have access to all the CPUs.
+I've never seen this happen in a job on non-shared nodes, so I suggest you not use shared partitions.

 I found the following SLURM script ran successfully.
 The run time was exactly 2 hours on a 32-core notchpeak node.
+You will need to update the SLURM account and potentially the partition:

 ```
 #!/bin/bash
 #SBATCH -A chpc
 #SBATCH -p notchpeak
-#SBATCH --mail-type=ALL
-#SBATCH --mail-user=brett.milash@utah.edu

 date '+Starting at %c'
 module load pgap